farscapian/lnplay.live/README.md

 # lnplay-frontend [captain: banterpanther]

 The front-end is a [lnmessage-enabled](https://github.com/aaronbarnardsound/lnmessage) PWA that interfaces with a backend core lightning node (CLN) over the `--experimental-websocket-port` (HTTP for local, 443/HTTPS/TLS-1.3 for remote hosts).
 It's what you will when you visit `https://lnplay.live`.
+The git repo [lives here](https://github.com/johngribbin/lnplay-frontend).

 ## Copy